Communicative Sciences and Disorders (MS)

 Program Description

 The Master of Science program in Communicative Sciences and Disorders prepares graduates to be eligible for professional licensure as a speech-language pathologist.
 The program provides a broad-based and comprehensive education in both the theoretical and practical aspects of communicative sciences and disorders (CSD).
 Courses and field work are designed to achieve the integration of academic and clinical experiences.
-Unique among MS programs, upon completion, all students in the MS will graduate with a solid foundation in culturally responsive practices in the field.
+Unique among Master of Science programs, upon completion, all students in the Master of Science will graduate with a solid foundation in culturally responsive practices in the field.

 Graduates of the program are prepared to make informed diagnostic judgments, as well as plan and execute a program of therapeutic management for persons with communication and swallowing impairments.